gerkenv/wittr/README.md

 This is a silly little demo app for an offline-first course.

+## Course notes

+You can check the notes for the course at https://github.com/gerkenv/notes/blob/master/js/ServiceWorker.md

+Each branch of the course contains challenges marked with TODO tags.

 You could run the app either using machine dependnecies, or using docker

 ## Running using local machine